code-distortion/adapt/README.md

     …
 }
 ```

-Just run your tests like normal.
-If you like you can also [customise Adapt's settings](#customisation) on a per-test basis.

 <details><summary>(Click here if you're using an old version of PHPUnit (< ~v6) and are having problems)</summary>
 <p>